cralonsobcn/Server/README.md

 # Home Server
-This public repo contains the script I use too set up my linux home server.
+This public repo contains the scripts I use too set up my home server.

 Although I deploy the services in a virtualized test environment first, I'm actively modifying the script in order to harden the security and automate the deployment in my production environment later.

 For security reasons, I'm not commiting my .env files in this repo.

 # Virtualization
-The test environment is a virtualized Ubuntu Server running in Virtual Box bridged to the host machine.
-The production environment is a Beelink Mini S12 with an Intel N95, 8GB DDR4 and a 256GB SSD running Ubuntu Server.
+The test environment is a virtualized Rocky Linux running in Virtual Box bridged to the host machine.
+The production environment is a Beelink Mini S12 with an Intel N95, 8GB DDR4 and a 256GB SSD running Rocky Linux.

 # Containerization
 [Docker](https://docs.docker.com/get-started/get-docker/) is the container orchestration application that runs all the apps of my home server.